rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 ### Type constructors

 As we previously said, there can be types that are _parametric_. _Generic types_ uses _type parameters_ to exploit this feature.
-So, we can define a type using a type parameter such as `List[T]`, where `T` can be instantiated with any concret type we want.
+So, we can define a type using a type parameter such as `List[T]`, where `T` can be instantiated with any concrete type we want.

-Using type parameters is an attempt to justify the fact that, let's say, `List[Int]` are very similar to `List[String]`.
+Using type parameters is an attempt to justify the fact that, let's say, `List[Int]` is very similar to `List[String]`.
 It is nothing more than a way to generify and abstract over types.

-So, in the ssme way (value) constructors take as input a list of values to generate new values, _type constructors_ take as input a type to create new types. `List[T]`, `Map[K, V]`, `Option[T]`, and so on are all classified as type constructors.
+So, in the same way (value) constructors take as input a list of values to generate new values, _type constructors_ take as input a type to create new types. `List[T]`, `Map[K, V]`, `Option[T]`, and so on are all classified as type constructors.
 In Java, we call them _generics_.
 In C++, they call them _templates_.

 Now, we have two different "kinds" of types: The former is represented by concrete types; The latter by type constructors.
 We have just said that we need to define the type of a type :O